RMIT is a multi-sector university of technology, design and enterprise with more than 91,000 students and 11,000 staff globally.

 RMIT’s three campuses in Melbourne – City, Brunswick and Bundoora – are located on the unceded lands of the people of the Woi Wurrung and Boon Wurrung language groups of the eastern Kulin Nation.

-With three campuses in Melbourne, two in Vietnam and a centre in Barcelona, RMIT is a truly global university.
-The University also offers programs through partners in Singapore, Hong Kong, mainland China, Indonesia and Sri Lanka, and enjoys research and industry partnerships on every continent.
+As a global university, RMIT has two campuses in Vietnam and a research and industry collaboration centre in Barcelona, Spain.
+We also offer programs through partners in destinations including Singapore, China, Indonesia and Hong Kong, with research and industry partnerships on every continent.